Net Promoter Score: Detailed Guide + Calculation Tips

 Source

 When Bill Macaitis, Slack’s CMO, underscored the significance of NPS, it wasn't just about gauging satisfaction.
 For Macaitis, the real success was when users turned evangelists, actively promoting Slack.
-Beyond mere sign-ups or conversions, he was vested in the transformative stage where users became brand champions.
+Beyond mere sign-ups or conversions, he knew the critical value of transforming users into brand champions.

 Both Magoosh and Slack illustrate a fundamental truth: NPS isn't just a metric.
 When interpreted and acted upon with care, it's a catalyst for profound business evolution.

-Bring the number and the narrative behind your NPS with Sprinklr Service
+Bring the number and the narrative behind your NPS with Sprinklr Service.
+You can: -

 Frequently Asked Questions